Sheaves of Higher Categories on Generalised Spaces: Introduction and main results

 \subsection{Acknowledgements}

 The author would like to thank Damien Calaque, Tobias Dyckerhoff, Geoffroy Horel, Corina Keller, Christoph Schweigert, Pelle Steffens and Konrad Waldorf for valuable discussions.
-The author was partially supported by RTG~1670, \emph{Mathematics Inspired by String Theory and Quantum Field Theory}.
+The author would further like to thank the anonymous referee for various suggestions that improved the paper noticeably---in particular leading to the much generalised version of Section~\ref{sec:HoSheaves vald in spl MoCats} below---and increased its readability.
+The author was partially supported by RTG~1670, \emph{Mathematics Inspired by String Theory and Quantum Field Theory} and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the project number 468806966 and under Germany's Excellence Strategy---EXC 2121 ``Quantum Universe''---390833306.